yingweiwo

 Therapeutic Uses

-Because of low incidence of testicular tumors (est. to be 1% of all tumors), number of cases evaluated is limited.
+Due to the low incidence of testicular tumors (estimated to account for 1% of all tumors), the number of cases evaluated is limited.

-It has been beneficial in patients with disseminated testicular carcinomas, especially of the embryonal-cell type, but has been largely superseded by other drug regimens, particularly vinblastine, cisplatin, and bleomycin.
+It is beneficial for patients with disseminated testicular cancer, especially embryonal cell carcinoma, but has been superseded by other drug regimens, particularly vincristine, cisplatin, and bleomycin.

-For more Therapeutic Uses (Complete) data for MITHRAMYCIN (12 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of mitochondrial (12 in total), please visit the HSDB record page.

 Drug Warnings

-For more Drug Warnings (Complete) data for MITHRAMYCIN (17 total), please visit the HSDB record page.
+For more complete data on drug warnings for misomycin (17 in total), please visit the HSDB record page.

 Pharmacodynamics

-Plicamycin is lethal to Hela cells in 48 hours at concentrations as low as 0.5 micrograms per milliliter of tissue culture medium.
-Plicamycin has shown significant anti-tumor activity against experimental leukemia in mice when administered intraperitoneally.
+Precainomicals can kill HeLa cells within 48 hours at concentrations as low as 0.5 μg per mL of tissue culture medium.
+Intraperitoneal injection of precainomicals has shown significant antitumor activity against experimental leukemia in mice.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.